 Studio of Georges Rouget, Jacques-Louis David, c.
 1813/1815

-Jacques-Louis David’s career spanned the upheavals of late eighteenth- and early nineteenth-century France, including revolution, the gutting of the monarchy, counter-revolution, the advent of a self-appointed French emperor (Napoleon), and finally restoration of the monarchy.
+Jacques-Louis David’s career spanned the upheavals of late 18th- and early 19th-century France, including revolution, the gutting of the monarchy, counter-revolution, the advent of a self-appointed French emperor (Napoleon), and finally restoration of the monarchy.
 If this period of history was turbulent and overwrought, David’s paintings are solemn by contrast, capturing and allegorizing the ideals, major personages, and events of the period with cool austerity and grandeur.
 David has come to embody the rise of neoclassical art, grounded in an emulation of the clean lines of ancient sculpture, and rejecting the fantastical and decorative rococo style that came to symbolize the excess of the French monarchy.

 David was born in Paris, his father an iron merchant, his mother’s family architects and stonemasons.
 His father died in a duel when Jacques-Louis was nine, and his mother’s family directed his artistic training, installing him as an apprentice in the studio of a Parisian artist.
 When he was 18, he entered the Académie royale, a training ground for court painters whose governors determined acceptable artistic styles; its imprimatur was critical to an artist’s success.

 Winning the Prix de Rome, a travel prize administered by the Académie, took David to Italy in 1774.
-He stayed five years, absorbing the lessons of renaissance paintings and Greek and Roman sculpture, joining a circle of artists emulating those works in a new way.
+He stayed five years, absorbing the lessons of Renaissance paintings and Greek and Roman sculpture, joining a circle of artists emulating those works in a new way.
 He returned to France a master of the neoclassical style, receiving accolades from the Académie and commissions from wealthy patrons.
 He founded a thriving studio through which passed hundreds of students—most notably Jean-Auguste-Dominque Ingres.
 He also married Marguerite-Charlotte Pécoul, an alliance that provided financial security.

 Jacques-Louis David, Madame David, 1813